SSWConsulting/SSW.Rules.Content/rules/inform-others-about-chat-message-updates/rule.md

 <!--endintro-->

 ::: info
+**Note:** It's **not** necessary to notify others if:

-**Note:** If you're simply fixing a typo or making a minor edit that won't alter the meaning of your message, it's **not** necessary to notify others.
+* You're simply fixing a typo or making a minor edit that won't alter the meaning of your message
+* The other person hasn't read the message yet
 :::

 ::: bad